-6 The word rendered 'tempest' usually means 'earthquake'; one could render, "there was a big earthquake in the sea"-which would produce sudden, unexpected waves.
+1 The word rendered 'tempest' usually means 'earthquake'; one could render, "there was a big earthquake in the sea"- which would produce sudden, unexpected waves.
 Maybe that is what happened (that lake is right on a major fault line).

-7 The implication is that they should have solved the problem.
+2 The implication is that they should have solved the problem.
 Again Jesus undoes the consequences, as well as the cause.

-8 Well, what were the options?
+3 Well, what were the options?
 Jesus obviously had supernatural power.

-9 Some 98% of the Greek manuscripts read 'Gergesenes', rather than 'Gadarenes'.
-Gadara was the Roman capital of the province of Perara, located some six miles from the Sea of Galilee.
+Some 98% of the Greek manuscripts read 'Gergesenes', rather than 'Gadarenes'.
+Gadara was the Roman capital of monized men1 met Him, coming out from the tombs, very dangerous, so that no one could pass that way.
+29 And then-they cried out saying: "What do you have to do with us, Jesus, Son of God?
+Have you come here to torment us before the time?"
+2 30 Now a good way off from them there was a herd of many pigs feeding.
+31 So the demons kept imploring Him saying, "Since you are going to cast us out, permit us to go into the herd of pigs."
+32 So He said to them, "Go!"
+And coming out they went off into the herd of the province of Perara, located some six miles from the Sea of Galilee.
 For the swineherds to run six miles to the city to report the incident and then walk back with the people would take quite a while.
 It seems more likely that there was a village named 'Gergesa' nearby, whose people came and asked Jesus to leave.
 For a more detailed discussion, please see the Appendix: The 'Legion' and the pigs; where was it?

-10As a tax collector, numerical precision was important to Matthew.
+1 As a tax collector, numerical precision was important to Matthew.
 Where other Gospels may select an individual as sufficient for the narrative, Matthew specifies that there were actually two (also blind men and donkeys).